Exponentially convergent distributed Nash equilibrium seeking for constrained aggregative games: Conclusions

 \section{Conclusions}

 A distributed algorithm has been proposed for Nash equilibrium seeking of aggregative games, where the strategy set can be constrained and the network is described by a weight-balanced graph.
-The eISS of each dynamics has been revealed, and the exponential convergence has been established under the small-gain condition.
+The exponential convergence has been established.
 The effectiveness of our method has also been illustrated by a numerical example.
 Further work may consider generalized Nash equilibrium seeking problem for aggregative games with coupled constraints.